 *Put rocks at the bottom of your pot before you put the soil in when potting.
 This helps the soil dry out for a healthy succulent.
 Special “succulent potting mix” is also available.

 *Certain succulents do like full sun.
 Like a Fang or Panda plant.
-Always read the labels.
+Always read the labels or research your plant.

 What direction does the front of your home face?
 North, south, east or west?
 If you don’t know, pull out Google maps and you’ll have your answer in moments.
 Proper lighting and sun exposure is extremely important for plant lady life.
 You need to understand how strong and for how long the sun shines into the windows you place the plants by.
 South facing will get the strongest sun, and length of exposure will depend on your individual situation.
 Maybe you have a high rise next to your apartment, or a giant maple tree in front of your house, or maybe you have all day south sun exposure.
 Pay attention to the way the light shines in to different windows in your house for different placement options.